 One last approach to try is for your Christmas gifts is to try to buy some each month throughout the year and save them away.
 I don’t know about you, but I never buy ‘Christmas Gifts’ of the kind you see in all the catalogues that get printed each year.
 I am more likely to buy something I think the person would like at any time of year.
 It really takes the pressure off, and it is a pleasing feeling to have a cupboard or drawer in use as a Christmas gift treasure chest.
 One word of warning here, keep a small list or notebook in your bag with what you have already bought and for whom, so you don’t accidentally end up buying more than one gift for the same person!

 Plan your best December

-The other thing I want you do to this month is to have a good think about December.
+The other thing I want you to do this month is to have a good think about December.
 Not necessarily Christmas itself, but the month of December.
-For me the whole point of getting ready for Christmas early is so that I can enjoy Christmas, but also so I can enjoy December.
+For me, the whole point of getting ready for Christmas early is so that I can enjoy Christmas, but also so I can enjoy December.
 Rather than rushing about being frazzled, I want to be present, to enjoy the month.
 So what does your ideal December look like for you?
 Remember sweep aside the entire notion of Christmas preparations…because they will already be done.

-Make yourself a list, or an inspiration or mood board.
+Make yourself a list, an inspiration book or a mood board.
 Are there some books you would like to read?
 A particular walk you would like to go on?
 Would you like to see the Christmas Tree in Trafalgar Square?
 And then sing carols at St Martins In The Field?
 Take yourself or a friend to afternoon tea?
 Imagine how lovely it would be if you could decide to knit a pair of socks or crochet a small blanket in December.
 Not for a gift, just for you.